jathanneider/LibraryBookManagement/README.md

 ./gradlew build
 ./gradlew run

+IF POSTGRESQL REQUIRES A PASSWORD:
 My version of PostgresSQL didnt seem to require Authentication for my program to run, but my understanding is that this can depend on what version you installed and how you installed it.
 I installed using HomeBrew on MacOS.

 If you have Authentication issues check DatabaseManagement.java, data_import.py, and BookDAO.java anywhere that you see "yourpassword" you should be able to replace with your PostgreSQL password.
 Likewise if you didnt use the default PostgreSQL username you may need to change that as well.

+NOTES ON DEPENDENICES:
 Dependencies Should Automatically Install when you run the Progam, but if they dont:

 Navigate to the project folder in Command Line or Terminal